 Upon closing of a qualified public offering (as defined in the Company's Amended and Restated Certificate of Incorporation, the "Amended Certificate of Incorporation"), all vested and outstanding shares of preferred stock shall automatically be converted into shares of common stock.
-The accompanying pro forma condensed consolidated balance sheet and condensed consolidated statements convertible preferred and stockholders' deficit as of June 30, 2020 have been prepared as if the proposed public offering had occurred on June 30, 2020 to give effect to the automatic conversion of all vested and outstanding shares of preferred stock into shares of common stock.
+The accompanying pro forma condensed consolidated balance sheet and condensed consolidated statements convertible preferred and stockholders' deficit as of June 30, 2020 have been prepared as if the proposed public offering had occurred on June 30, 2020 to give effect to the automatic conversion of all vested and outstanding shares of common stock.